CtrlK

 Specificity

 Lists multiple specific concrete actions: multiplexed immunofluorescence analysis (CODEX, Vectra), nucleus segmentation, tissue graph construction, ML model training on pathology data, and support for 160+ slide formats.
-Also mentions tile extraction from H&E slides as a contrast point.
+Also contrasts with a simpler alternative (histolab) for basic tasks.

 3 / 3